Jesus’ Second Coming Will Occur in 2022, Israeli Rabbi Claims: Star Collision Predicted By Astronomers Fulfills Balaam’s Messianic Prophecy

 — Watchman Rayburn (@watchman_ray) January 16, 2017

-The star star system, known as KIC 9832227, is a contact binary system, that is, two stars so close in space that they are touching.
+The star star system, known as KIC 9832227, is a contact binary system, that is two stars so close in space that they are touching.
 But the two stars that make up KIC 9832227 will merge into one, generating gas that forms an explosion known as a red nova.
 The powerful explosion will increase the brightness of the binary star system 10,000 times, astronomers said.

 The red nova explosion will be very bright in the night sky — as bright as the Polaris star, according to the website Astronomy.
 The explosion due to the collision in the constellation Cygnus will be visible for up to six months.